cypherglassdotcom/windshield/README.md

 ### Frontend UI Installation

-Here we assume that you have `node` & `npm` installed already in your server, there are many ways to install it and we usually recommend the `nvm` one.
+Here we assume that you have `node` & `npm` installed already in your server, there are many ways to install it and we usually recommend the `nvm` one (check https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04#how-to-install-using-nvm).
 After you install node (you can check by running `node -v`), follow the next steps to fully deploy the frontend HTML and JS static files.

 ```
 cd ~/windshield/frontend